 The decision on which category of licence or registration to apply for depends on the business model and the growth projections for the business.
-EAM typically falls under A/I LFMCs or RFMCs.
+The Singapore EAM typically falls under A/I LFMCs or RFMCs.

 What are the requirements for an LFMC & RFMC licence/registration application in Singapore?

 The table below illustrates the minimum requirements for LFMC A/I and RFMC in Singapore.

 |Amount of Assets under Management||Above S$250 million||Maximum of S$250 million|

 |The number of Directors & Experience||Minimum of 2 Directors with more than 5 years relevant industry experience.
 At least 1 must be Executive and Singapore-resident.||Minimum of 2 Directors with more than 5 years relevant industry experience.
 At least 1 must be Executive and Singapore-resident.|